FAQs for Applicants and Approved CE Sponsors

 Q: Can instructors get CE credit?

 A: Yes.
-However, because CE regulations vary by state instructors should check with their state licensing board to see if the credits will be accepted for licensure.
+However, because CE regulations vary by state instructors should check with their state licensing board to see if the credits will be accepted for renewal of licensure.

 Q: Is it required that instructors be psychologists?

-Q: If I have not offered any CE programs in the past year, do I still need to submit a report to the Sponsor Approval System?
+Q: If I have not offered any CE programs in the past year, do I still need to submit an annual report to the Office of CE Sponsor Approval?

 Q: I noticed that there are no longer criteria related to co-sponsorship.
 Does this mean I can't collaborate with other organizations?